PERFECT PAW PUPS

-Home Based Dog Breeder of Maltese Pups, F1 MalShi Pups Since 2007 pet shops
+Home Based Dog Breeder of Registered Maltese & F1 MalShi Pups Since 2007 pet shops online

 In Texas Wrapped up in mounds of fur and often finished with a bow on top, the Maltese is a bundle of joy presented in an adorable package.
 It’s not hard to see why this breed was once used as a royal lapdog and companion.
 Admirable, gentle, playful, energetic, bold, and feisty, the Maltese loves to run, play and even stand up to bigger dogs.

 You may find that your Maltese can be a bit reserved with strangers and likes to bark, but on the whole, this breed makes excellent companions.
 Read on to learn more about this wonderful breed.